 You probably already know that Mexico celebrates Cinco di Mayo on May 5th, but did you know that Japan celebrates Children's Day on May 5th?
+Learn more about this festive holiday and how Japanese families celebrate.

 Related: Summer Camp Out Party